-- The Division created an online application and invited local sponsors (government agencies, NGOs) to submit applications, breaking requests into 4 categories - a.
-Vegetative Debris Removal (Priority 1)
+Division created an online application and invited local sponsors (government agencies, NGOs) to submit applications, breaking requests into 4 categories

-- b.
-Vegetative Debris Removal with removal of instream sediment (Priority 2) - c.
-Removal of Vegetative Debris and In-Stream Sediment with Streambank Stabilization (Priority 3) - d.
-Other Stream Debris Removal activities (Priority 4) - 2.
-The Division held three batching periods for applications. - 3.
-Following each batching period, funds were allocated among the eligible applicants. - 4.
-The Department enters into a contract with each local sponsor who uses its own processes to hire subcontractors to complete the activities in the Scope of Work.' - 5.
-Local sponsor completes work by contracting with private firms or using in-house resources. - 6.
-A division employee conducts a site visit and signs off on the work completed prior to the local sponsor submitting invoice. - 7.
-Invoice form includes a listing of work completed for the specific stream segments shown on the scope of work. - 8.
-Local sponsor must include with the invoice suitable documentation for match. - 9.
-Division reviews the invoice and supporting documentation and submits the invoice for payment
+- a.
+Vegetative Debris Removal - b.
+Vegetative Debris Removal with removal of instream sediment - c.
+Removal of Vegetative Debris and In-Stream Sediment with Streambank Stabilization - d.
+Other Stream Debris Removal activities - 2.
+Division held four batching periods.
+(Third batching period opened in response to S.L.
+2017-119)

+- 3. Following each batching period, funds were allocated among the eligible applicants. - 4.
+The Department entered into a contract with each local sponsor who uses its own processes to hire subcontractors to complete the activities in the Scope of Work. - 5.
+Local sponsor completes work and a division employee conducts a site visit and signs off on the work completed prior to the local sponsor submitting invoice. - 6.
+Invoice form includes a listing of work completed for the specific stream segments shown on the scope of work. - 7.
+Local sponsor must include with the invoice suitable documentation for match.

+Division reviews the invoice and supporting documentation and submits the invoice for payment.